brite-code/brite/docs/spec/src/source-text.md

 We have some pseudo-keywords we don’t reserve like `type`.
 We can design a non-ambiguous grammar for `type` which means we don’t need to reserve it.
 An identifier like `type` is also very common for a wide range of programs.

 Since there are parse rules which are really difficult to express without reserving some keywords, we have a second category of keyword called {BindingKeyword}.
 These keywords are excluded from {BindingIdentifier} but not all identifiers in general.
 Binding keywords may not be used to bind a variable, but they may be used anywhere else.
 For instance, one cannot write the program `return = 42`, but they could write the program `x = { return = 42 }` since a property label is not a {BindingIdentifier}.

+{QualifiedIdentifier} allows for the selection of an identifier from some namespace.

 Note: Future specification writers, be careful about reserving common nouns like `type` or `class` in {BindingIdentifier}!